 Researchers have found this type of dementia is similar to other conditions like ALS.
 This is because there is a similarity in the genetics and molecular pathways, which means there is a connection.
 However, more research needs to be conducted to form meaningful reasoning of why this is so.

 Various brain conditions can contribute to what we know as dementia.
 One such condition is frontotemporal dementia, which is caused by the shrinkage of the frontal and temporal lobes of the brain.
 This can lead to nerve cell damage which eventually causes dementia to develop.
 This is because these parts of the brain are responsible for controlling executive functioning and language in the brain.
 As a result, the symptoms of this dementia are related to these abilities.

 This dementia is uncommon and occurs in earlier stages than other dementia types.
 Additionally, it can be caused due to clumping of certain proteins and genetic mutations.
 With proper dementia care, you can identify early stages as well as care for your loved ones.
 We hope this article has been insightful and helps you look for any of these symptoms in your loved ones.
 If you suspect that they have these symptoms, you must consult a professional as soon as possible.
 Thank you for reading!

-At Loving Homecare Inc. offer home dementia care in following locations;
+Loving Homecare Inc. offers home dementia care in the following locations;